SAVING THE ONE YOU LOVE by LeAnne McKinley

 Author LeAnne McKinley was born and raised in Vermont’s Northeast Kingdom.
 LeAnne McKinley barely finished her English degree on time, achieving the last pesky credit hour with a 50 page paper on the cultural significance of the sea monster in Lake Champlain.
 She packed up and headed west to the dusty feet of the Sandia Mountains in New Mexico, where she met her beloved husband and embarked on motherhood.
 She now spends her free time reading Charlotte Bronte, Jane Austen, C.S.
 Lewis, and Dorothy Sayers, among others.
 She currently lives on an island in the Gulf of Mexico (okay, it’s connected to Texas by a bridge), with her husband and playful children who have yet to learn that when Mommy is writing, she is not available to answer the question why.

-Note: Author provided photos for the feature.
+Note: Author provided photos and information for the feature.